gruni55/goat/GOAT.md

 ## XML Support

 Scenes and calculations can be stored in a XML file.
-A more detailed documentation can be found here [XML Documentation](../../latex/xmldoc.pdf)
+More details can be found [here](XML.md)